The 74 Islands which make up the Whitsundays archipelago contain dozens of anchorages offering options for protection from all wind directions.

 When the sun disappears, you’re guaranteed some stunning tropical sunset images.
 As it darkens, the lights of Hayman Island provide a twinkling backdrop to the Whitsunday skies.

 Langford Island is a delightful day-time stopover with the reef and sand spit emerging at low tide and disappearing at high tide.
 The long sand spit is a great exploration, picnic and sunbathing spot.
 Diving is sensational with easy, beach-water entry - perfect for first-time scuba divers.

 Best scuba diving is on the north-west end where scattered bommies offer an interesting maze.
 There are a few shallow walls at the eastern end of the island too.
 The abundant fish life is mostly small.

-There are, of course, many other recommended anchorages in the Whitsundays.
-When you charter a bareboat with us, we will make sure you can pull together a fantastic itinerary which covers the best anchorages to match your interests and the wind conditions.
+When you charter a bareboat with us, we will make sure you can pull together a fantastic itinerary that covers the best anchorages to match your interests and the wind conditions.